valentinakrenz/RSAworkshop/README.md

  practice code and data for the workshop "Representational Similarity Analyses of fMRI data" 2023 at University Hamburg

  ## ./Niftitools
- includes some functions that are used from working with nifti-images (not written by me)
+ includes some functions that are used from working with nifti-images (Copyright (c) 2014, Jimmy Shen)

  ## ./ROIbased
  includes scripts for computing and extracting model-based RSAs from regions of interest (ROIs)